smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/Readme.md

   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/setting_runas_administrator.png?raw=true "Make a shortcut run as an administrator")

 When running Tomcat at the command line on Windows 10 the new Unix like copy paste functionality will prevent the buffer from scrolling and thence cause tomcat to hang.
-This can be alleviated by typing <enter> or
+This can be alleviated by typing `<enter>` or
-<return> in the log window and fixed by changing the properties of the log window (right click on tomcat in the top left corner of the Java logging window,
-select properties; In options unset "quick edit mode", "insert mode", "filter clipboard contents on paste" and "enable line wrapping selection"):
+`<return>` in the log window and fixed by changing the properties of the log window (right click on tomcat in the top left corner of the Java logging window, select properties; In options unset "quick edit mode", "insert mode", "filter clipboard contents on paste" and "enable line wrapping selection"):

   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/tomcat_console_properties.png?raw=true "Windows 10 Tomcat console window properties")

-Tomcat can be stopped using "control-C" if R has not been run or using stop_rif.bat.
+Tomcat can be stopped using "control-C" if R has not been run or using `stop_rif.bat`.

 * When further instructions tell you to stop and start tomcat you will need to use the configure Tomcat application (tomcat8w) or the services panel